 Access and Cost

-Senseonics says it's already taking pre-orders for the system.
-Currently the focus is training doctors, and for that purpose they've even created several mobile training units that are basically semi-trucks converted into pop-up educational centers that will tour the country.
-They're working with working with AACE (the American Association of Clinical Endocrinologists) on this trailer tour to both promote the device and train endos on the system.
+Senseonics says it’s already taking pre-orders for the system.
+Currently the focus is training doctors, and for that purpose they’ve even created several mobile training units that are basically 18-wheeler semi-trucks converted into pop-up educational centers that will tour the country.
+Known as the Ever Mobile Clinic, this trailer tour effort is a partnership between Senseonics and AACE (the American Association of Clinical Endocrinologists) to both promote the device and train endos on the system.

 Despite the fact that this is a specialized device requiring doctor’s insertion, a big goal of Senseonics is to make CGM technology more widely available and accessible to people with all types of diabetes.

 Rather than going through Durable Medical Equipment (DME) suppliers or pharmacies like traditional CGMs, Senseonics’ Mike Gill tells us the Eversense CGM has its own specific billing code (#0446T) that clinics can submit for insurance coverage.

 He says annual coast for the system (4 sensors and 1 transmitter) including insertion/physician fee will be roughly $5,000 to $6,000 depending on geography.
 Gill says the company plans to arrange for doctors to be able to work through the initial order and billing process for reimbursement, and then schedule three patients in a row so those clinicians can establish “muscle memory” on the procedure.

 Based on what Senseonics has said publicly and the current state of regulatory approvals, Dr. Courtney Lias at the FDA says she expects the company to soon ask the agency for that “non-adjunctive” designation, to do away with the need for fingerstick calibrations.